Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

   Identify and list skills that are relevant to the project, such as skills for resolving issues with GitHub workflow, debugging, problem-solving, and markdown skills.
-Let each team member access their skills with “Assessment Guidelines” and identify areas they are experts in, areas they do not have much experience with, and skills they would like to practice and improve.
+Each team member will assess their skills with “Assessment Guidelines” and identify areas they are experts in, areas they do not have much experience with, and skills they would like to practice and improve.
+Project managers are responsible for keeping track of who is good at what, but team members must also be communicative and open to volunteering.

 - How will you divide the entire team into sub-teams assigned to complete specific tasks?